Behind Trade Negotiations - GMs Reveal the Reality of Deal-Making

 Player Evaluation and the Challenge of Equal Value

 Trade player valuations depend on salary, statistics, age, remaining contract years, and positional supply-demand balance.
 Unlike MLB, NPB lacks widely adopted quantitative trade value metrics, relying heavily on front office experience and intuition.
-The 2017 Giants-Fighters trade of Taishi Ota for Mitsuo Yoshikawa was initially seen as unfavorable for the Giants, but Ota's breakout in Hokkaido made it mutually beneficial.
+The 2017 Yomiuri-Fighters trade of Taishi Ota for Mitsuo Yoshikawa was initially seen as unfavorable for the Yomiuri, but Ota's breakout in Hokkaido made it mutually beneficial.
 When equal value exchanges prove difficult, cash considerations are added, typically ranging from 50 to 100 million yen though amounts remain undisclosed.

 Notifying Players and Psychological Impact

 Post-trade player notification is among the most delicate front office duties.
 Typically the manager or GM delivers the news in person, explaining destination details and conditions.
 During the 2004 Kintetsu-Orix merger, mass trades and dispersal drafts created major player psychological care challenges.
 Former players' union president Atsuya Furuta has advocated for NPB to establish mental support systems for traded players.
-Recently, family circumstances receive greater consideration, with trade announcement timing increasingly adjusted to accommodate children's school transfer periods.
+Since the 2010s, family circumstances receive greater consideration, with trade announcement timing increasingly adjusted to accommodate children's school transfer periods.

 Related books on team management are also helpful